Pacific Park, Brooklyn: 2010s

+2020s

+Greenland USA and the MTA agreed in mid-2023 to construct a deck over part of Vanderbilt Yard, thereby allowing the construction of three apartment buildings above.
+That year, Greenland USA defaulted on two construction loans worth $349 million.
+The loans were related to six sites that had been planned as part of the project's second phase.
+Work had stalled on these six sites, prompting local community groups to protest the lack of progress.
+At the time, eight of the planned buildings had been completed.
+By mid-2024, The Related Companies—which had developed Hudson Yards in Manhattan, another project above a rail yard—had expressed interest in taking over the remaining Phase 2 sites.
+In August 2024, Greenland USA's lenders Fortress Investment Group and the U.S. Immigration Fund agreed to foreclose on the project, and they (along with the Related Companies) agreed to jointly take over the development.

+In January 2025, the Related Companies withdrew from the Pacific Park project, and Cirrus Real Estate joined the project, partnering with the U.S. Immigration Fund.
+LCOR also became involved in the project.
+The Empire State Development Corporation was supposed to charge Greenland USA a fine of about $2,000 per month per unbuilt apartment starting in June 2025, but the ESDC postponed the fines, contigent on a new developer being selected by August 1.
+Even though no developer had been found by August, the state again waived the fines.

+Elements

 Land use

 The development is sited in Prospect Heights, a gentrifying area where the median price of a residential unit exceeded $1 million in 2019.
 The bulk of the 22 acre project site was a mixture of public streets, private homes and small businesses.
 Forest City Ratner controls much of this private property and has benefited from the state's use of eminent domain to acquire and close the streets.
 The land is owned by New York State, and the developer has a 99-year lease.

 The Public Authorities Control Board, which effectively ended the West Side Stadium plan, approved the state financing of the Atlantic Yards plan in December 2006.